My Priorities

 Plan

 Build it right the first time.
-Right-size projects before we break ground.
+Size projects correctly from the start so we don't run out of money halfway through.
 Think long-term so we're not fixing mistakes or asking for more money later.

 Protect